koto/xsschef/README.md

 ------------
 ### Setup CHeF server (on attacker's machine)

-ChEF comes in two different flavours: *PHP/XHR* and *node.js/websocket* version.
+ChEF has three spearate backends to choose from: *PHP/XHR*, *PHP/WebSockets* and *node.js/WebSockets* version.

 #### PHP
-PHP requires only a PHP and a HTTP server (Apache/nginx) for hosting attacker command & control center, but the communication with hooked browsers has certain latency as it is based on XMLHttpRequest polling.
+PHP backends require only a PHP and a HTTP server (Apache/nginx) for hosting attacker command & control center.

+You can choose one of two flavours:

+ WebSockets (recommended) - requires launching a PHP WebSocket server that will listen on a separate TCP port.
+ XHR - Legacy mode.
+Communication with hooked browsers has certain latency as it is based on XMLHttpRequest polling.

 To install PHP version just download the files somewhere within your document root.

+   $ mv xsschef /var/www/

+If you want to use XHR backend, you're done.
+If you want to use the WebSockets backend, additionally lauch a PHP WebSocket server:

+   $ php server.php [port] 2>log.txt

 #### Node.js
 Node.js version requires a [node.js](http://nodejs.org/) installation and is much faster as it is based on [WebSockets](http://dev.w3.org/html5/websockets/) protocol.